shaunluttin/dojo/bowling-game-steps.md

 07 Fail testSpare: Expected 16 Actual 13

-08 Refactor/redesign in preparation for testSpare.
+08 Refactor/redesign in preparation for testSpare

+09 Use const not magic number (explanatory variable)